-In this building block you see how to get a list of audit events with filtering.
+In this code snippet you see how to get a list of audit events with filtering.

 You can filter the list of event objects returned by using query parameters.
 The parameters that can be specified are shown in the following table: